colinnewell/pcap2mysql-log/DEVELOPING.md

 The location of this test code feels awkward and may move.
 It might actually make sense to move all this infrastructure to an entirely different project.

-Right now this is Go code, but of course it ought to be simple enough to create containers running other language clients to capture traffic from them to highlight whatever differences they have.
+There is both Go and Perl to generate traffic.
+The Go library deliberately doesn't support compression, so the Perl is useful to generate traffic using that.